Pulmonary fibrosis– Natural treatment

 1- Drink plenty of water, at least 2 liters a day.

-2- Eat foods that help reduce phlegm such as: onions, garlic, swedes, radish, oat, buds and clover.
+2- Eat foods that help reduce phlegm such as: onions, garlic, swedes, radish, oat, sprouts and red clover.

-3- Eat food that help expectorate phlegm such as: honey, apricots, papaya, Persimmon, and leafy greens like lettuce, watercress, mallow, jaw’s mallow, spinach, and celery.
+3- Eat food that helps expectorate phlegm such as: honey, apricots, papaya, Persimmon, and leafy greens like lettuce, watercress, mallow, jaw’s mallow, spinach, and celery.

-4- Eat foods rich high in protein such as: legumes, nuts, soybeans, fish, quinoa, and rice.
+4- Eat foods high in protein such as: legumes, nuts, soybeans, fish, quinoa, and rice.

-5- Eat plenty of vegetables and leafy greens, orange colored vegetables like carrots, pumpkins and sweet potatoes.
+5- Eat plenty of vegetables and leafy greens and orange vegetables like carrots, pumpkins and sweet potatoes.
 Also eat foods high in vitamin C like kiwi, guava, and red pepper.

 6- Eat fruits and whole grains high in antioxidants.
 It is also recommended that you drink fresh vegetable and fruit juices.